 All in all, the Shaker from TC Electronic is a great vibrato.
 It's built to last; it sounds great, and it's nice and compact, plus it has awesome additional features!

 The Malekko Vibrato is a great compact and simple vibrato pedal.

 The Malekko Vibrato is an all-analog vibrato in very compact housing.
 It utilizes true MN3007 BBD integrated circuits to achieve its classic warm vibrato sound.

 The pedal sure is simple but sounds great.
 Find a spot for the pedal on your board; fine-tune the vibrato with the Speed and Depth controls, and have yourself a superb vibrato effect!

 High-quality tone and affordable pricing make this Malekko pedal one of the best vibratos on the market.

 EarthQuaker Devices Aqueduct Vibrato

-The EarthQuaker Devices Aqueduct Vibrato (link to check the price on Amazon) is a standout vibrato pedal with interesting functionality.
+The EarthQuaker Devices Aqueduct Vibrato is a standout vibrato pedal with interesting functionality.

 The EQD Aqueduct is a vibrato pedal with a twist.
 Its got 8 modes that act to modulate the signal's pitch.
 This pedal is technically a vibrato but is capable of so much more.

-Let’s have a look at the 8 modulation modes to get a better idea of this pedal’s capabilities.
+Let's look at the 8 modulation modes to get a better idea of this pedal's capabilities.
 Each mode affects the pitch-shifting of the circuit differently: